scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 we expect.

 Computers do it by guessing.
-If they guess too low, they tweak "m" and "b" a bit so the answer is higher.
-If the guess is too high, they do the reverse.
+If they guess too low, they tweak "m" and "b" a bit so the answer nudges higher.
+If their guess is too high, they do the reverse, nudging lower.

 The first way a machine learns was inspired by teaching and parenting.
 We give the AI concrete examples.
 We show an input tensor,